Wil-Ro/BlogPosts/posts/Older Work/CatTowerDefence.md

 # Tower defence game
+> This is an older post from my first personal website I created in secondary school, its yet to be re-written for this new website so expect varying degrees of quality

 ## What it is
 A tower defence game, mostly created over the course of 1-2 months to allow myself and a friend to gain a better understanding of python.
 Players can place cats to attack balls of wool rolling along a path.
 Cats can